timani/timani.co.za/_posts/2015-08-13-a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec.md

 - takeaways

-##### Create the `kitchen.yml`
+### Configure Test Kitchen

 - what this section is about

-The easiest way is to map out a table of the group or section that you will want to make sure is configured correctly.
+The easiest way is to map out a table of the `kitchen.yml` or section that you will want to make sure is configured correctly.
 For example, in our case we will be looking at the Configuration of the container to make sure ruby is installed.

-<pre><code  data-language="yaml">---
+<pre><code  data-language="yaml"># kitchen.yml
+---
 driver:
   name: docker